AP Statistics

 Practice

 There will be daily assignments that will be due two days after it is assigned.
-Each assignment will have upwards of 30 problems assigned.
-This is to help focus your practice.
-Five or six of the problems will be highlighted, these are the only ones that must be completed.
 Homework should be done neatly, in pencil, with all work shown for full credit.
 No work from the current unit will be accepted once the unit test has been taken.
-It is expected that you use the solution manuals to check your solutions.
+It is expected that you check your solutions with the answers in the back of the book.

 Textbook